In general, having a prescription for Ambien and Ambien CR shouldn’t play a significant role in your life insurance applicant.

 Ambien can also lead to a number of more serious side effects such as physical dependence, risk of overdose (particularly when combined with alcohol) and risk of addition.
 For this reason, Ambien should never be used without the consultation of your primary care physician.

-These more serious side effects are also what the insurance companies will be concerned about when deciding whether or not they should extend of offer of coverage, which is why they will take a look at:
+These more serious side effects are also what the insurance companies will be concerned about when deciding whether or not they should extend of offer of coverage for either a term life insurance policy or a whole life insurance policy.
+Which is why they’re going to ask you about:

 Typical Underwriting Practices: